✦ Scandinavian-inspired design, curated for modern living

 Moisture Removal Rate

 Moisture removal rate tells you how much humidity a 30-pint dehumidifier can pull from the air each day, and that directly affects how well it performs in your space.
 A 30-pint unit can remove up to 30 pints of moisture daily, which usually works well in medium-sized areas like basements and living rooms.
-You should expect performance to shift with temperature and relative humidity, and manufacturers often test units at 95°F and 90% humidity.
+You should expect performance to shift with temperature and relative humidity, and manufacturers often test units at warm, high-humidity conditions.
 If your space stays very damp, you may need stronger capacity to keep indoor humidity in the ideal 30% to 50% range.
 Match the unit to your room size, since 30-pint models often suit areas up to 2,000 square feet.
 Many units also adjust output automatically for efficient comfort.

 Drainage Options